-- 1. The start key is generated: The byte sequence representing the password in UTF-8 is used to generate a 20-byte SHA1 digest (see [RFC3174]). - 2.
-The derived key is generated from the start key: The PBKDF2 algorithm based on the HMAC-SHA-1 function (see [RFC2898]) is used for the key derivation.
+1. The start key is generated: The byte sequence representing the password in UTF-8 is used to generate a 20-byte SHA1 digest (see [RFC3174]).

+2.For each file to be encrypted, a separate derived key is generated from the start key: The PBKDF2 algorithm based on the HMAC-SHA-1 function (see [RFC2898]) is used for the key derivation.
 For each file, a 16-byte salt is generated by a random generator.
 The salt is used together with the start key to derive a unique 128-bit key for each file.
 The default iteration count for the algorithm is 1024.

 3. The files are encrypted: The random number generator is used to generate the 8-byte initialization vector for the algorithm.
-The derived key is used together with the initialization vector to encrypt the file using the Blowfish algorithm in cipher feedback (CFB) mode (see [Blowfish]).
+The derived key is used together with the initialization vector to encrypt the file using the Blowfish algorithm in 8-bit cipher feedback (8-bit CFB) mode (see [Schneier]).